Parking at Disney World (Resorts, Parks, Water Parks, and Disney Springs)

-We have a full transportation guide for Disney Springs, that provides plenty of tips for getting to and from the venue.
+We have a complete transportation guide for Disney Springs that provides plenty of tips for getting to and from the venue.

-And for those looking at the Disney Value Resorts, Art of Animation and Pop Century are both good choices.
+And for those considering the Disney Value Resorts, Art of Animation and Pop Century are good choices.

-Hopefully, this article was able to provide you with a good overview of the parking costs at Disney World.
-Feel free to tell us your favorite parking tips or thoughts about paying for parking down below in the comments!
+Hopefully, this article provided you with a good overview of the parking costs at Disney World.
+Feel free to share your favorite parking tips or thoughts about paying for parking below in the comments!

 Great tips!
 I especially like the one about having a breakfast reservation at one of the resorts.
 How long are you allowed to keep your car at a resort if you have a dining reservation? -ms.meranda

 Thanks, we always leave our car for the remainder of the day with a reservation.
 It would be too much time and trouble to move it after your meal.